luhashi/home-lab/docs/network-architecture.md

 The Switch forwards the request to the UniFi Gateway.

 The Gateway's firewall rules check if VLAN 20 is allowed to access the IP of the OpenWebUI service on the "Prod" network (VLAN 10).
-The rule allows this specific traffic.
+The rule permits this specific traffic.

 The Gateway routes the request to the Proxmox Host, which passes it to the vm-docker-main VM.

-The Docker container for Open WebUI receives the request and serves the webpage back along the same path.
+The Open WebUI Docker container receives the request and serves the webpage back along the same path.

-🚀 Future Improvements
+🚀 Future Roadmap
-With the foundational architecture in place, future enhancements will focus on automation and deeper observability:
+With the foundational architecture established, future improvements will focus on automation and observability:

-High Availability (HA): Deploy a second instance of AdGuard Home on the secondary server and configure them for HA to eliminate DNS as a single point of failure.
+[ ] High Availability (HA): Implement a second AdGuard Home instance on the secondary server and configure them for HA to eliminate DNS as a single point of failure.

-Infrastructure as Code (IaC): Use Ansible to automate the setup and configuration of new VMs and Docker hosts, ensuring consistency and repeatability.
+[ ] Infrastructure as Code (IaC): Use Ansible to automate the setup and configuration of new VMs and Docker hosts, ensuring consistency and repeatability.

-Monitoring & Logging: Implement a Prometheus and Grafana stack to collect metrics from all servers, VMs, and services for in-depth monitoring and alerting.
+[ ] Monitoring & Logging: Implement a Prometheus and Grafana stack to collect metrics from all servers, VMs, and services for detailed monitoring and alerting.